notmd/bevy_simple_subsecond_system/readme.md

 cargo install dioxus-cli --git https://github.com/DioxusLabs/dioxus --rev b2bd1f48d434becfff9f0ea390ad8ef46996300a
 ```

-Depending on your OS, you'll have to set up your environment a bit more
+Depending on your OS, you'll have to set up your environment a bit more:

 <details>
 <summary>